Maria Christina, Duchess of Teschen: Early years

-The fifth child and fourth (but second surviving) daughter, Maria Christina was born on the 25th birthday of her mother, on 13 May 1742 at Vienna, Austria.
-The next day she was baptized in the Hofburg with the names Maria Christina Johanna Josepha Antonia; Christina was named after her grandmother Elisabeth Christine, Holy Roman Empress, however, she was always called Marie or Mimi at the Viennese court and by her family.
+The fifth child and fourth (but second surviving) daughter, Maria Christina was born on the 25th birthday of her mother, on 13 May 1742 in Vienna, Austria.
+The next day she was baptized in the Hofburg with the names Maria Christina Johanna Josepha Antonia; Christina was named after her grandmother Elisabeth Christine of Brunswick-Wolfenbüttel, however, she was always called Marie or Mimi at the Viennese court and by her family.
 She was Maria Theresa's favourite child, as can be seen in the letters that the Empress wrote to her.
 Little is known about her early childhood.
 In a letter dated 22 March 1747 the Prussian ambassador in Vienna, Count Otto Christoph von Podewils, described the then five-year-old Maria Christina as pretty and witty.

 The Archduchess, capricious and spirited in her youth, received a particularly loving education from her parents.
 That notorious preference that Maria Christina received from her mother caused the intense jealousy of her brothers and sisters, who avoided her and criticized her prominent position within the family more and more vehemently.
 The dislike of her siblings increased later in life, since Maria Theresa increasingly used her to exercise influence over the other members of the family.

 Maria Christina got along very badly with her governess, Princess Maria Karoline von Trautson-Falkenstein.
-However, the Empress only agreed to change her governess in 1756, when she appointed the widowed Countess Maria Anna Vasquez née Kokosova to the position.
+However, the Empress only agreed to change her governess in 1756, when she appointed the widowed Countess Maria Anna Vasquez (née Kokorzowa) to the position.
 Maria Christina's relationship with Vasquez was much better, and a few years later Countess Vasquez was even named Obersthofmeisterin of Maria Christina's household.

 Beautiful, highly intelligent but also artistically gifted, Maria Christina enjoyed a conscientious education.
 The Jesuit Father Lachner taught her several languages and history.
 The Archduchess learned, among other things, perfect Italian and French, which, according to Podewils, she particularly liked to speak, as well as quite good English.
 She also proved to be a talented painter very early.
 In Schönbrunn Palace her drawings of the imperial family were exhibited which attest to her great artistic talent.
-She painted some family members including herself and also some copies Genre painting of Dutch and French masters.
+She painted some family members including herself and also some copies of genre paintings by Dutch and French masters.
 One particular portrait made by Maria Christina in gouache about 1762 showed the Imperial family celebrating Saint Nicholas: there the Emperor is shown reading the newspaper and the Empress serving the coffee, while her three youngest siblings (Ferdinand, Maria Antonia and Maximilian) were with their gifts.